 Many women may mistake amniotic fluid leaks for urinary incontinence, which is generally common in pregnancy.
 Large amniotic fluid losses will usually be accompanied by a decrease in fetal movements.

-If there is a suspicion that you are losing amniotic fluid in the first or second trimester of pregnancy, it is advisable to go immediately to the emergency room or obstetrician, as during this period the decrease in the amount of amniotic fluid can directly interfere with the development of the baby.
+If there is a suspicion that you are losing amniotic fluid in the first or second trimester of pregnancy, you are advised to go immediately to the emergency room or obstetrician, as during this period the decrease in the amount of amniotic fluid can directly interfere with the development of the baby.

 Some signs that may indicate that amniotic fluid is leaking include:

 - Wet underwear with an odorless and colorless liquid;